cwallac/ExercisesInC/reading_questions/thinkos.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.

+Dyanamic typing

 2) Name two advantages of static typing over dynamic typing.

+More errors are caught by the compiler

+Easier to debug, you don't have to worry that you are accidentally adding an integer to a boolean

 3) Give an example of a static semantic error.

+myArray[3.14]

 4) What are two reasons you might want to turn off code optimization?

+Debugging might become harder and bugs might become less obvious.
+If the program is large it might take significantly longer to compile

 5) When you run `gcc` with `-S`, why might the results look different on different computers?

+-S compiles C into assembly code which is architecture dependant.
+If a computer is running an x64 processor it will require different assembly than one running x86

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?

+Functions that are not defined will be caught by the linker.
+A variable name that is spelled incorrectly will appear as the syntax error and will be caught by the compiler

 7) What is a segmentation fault?
+A segmentation fault occurs when a program attempts to access memory that it is not allowed to have access too.

 ## Chapter 2